olebogengsehlako0212-beep/South-African-Loan-Risk_Analysis/README.md

 6. Default rate by income band
 7. Default rate by loan term
 8. Default rate by number of dependants
-9. Full borrower risk profile,CTE combining income, loan purpose, and repayment history into a single risk flag per borrower
+9. Full borrower risk profile,CTE combining income, loan purpose, and repayment history into a single risk flag/bucket per applicant

 ## Note on Data
 This project uses a synthetic dataset designed to reflect realistic South African lending demographics and default patterns.
 A follow-up project applying the same methodology to the Home Credit Default Risk dataset (Kaggle) is planned.